We discuss the Coriolis flowmeter in part three of this series on natural gas flow meter types.

 Of course, being the most accurate meter on the market comes at a cost, and Coriolis meters bear a high initial expense.
-Historically this meter type has been inflexible in pipes larger than 4,” however, over the last few years there has been an entry of Coriolis meters for large pipeline sizes, including up to 14.”
-While this meter type is used to measure gas, they have an easier time measuring liquids over gases due to the low density of a gas.
+Historically this meter type has been inflexible in pipes larger than 4,” however, over the last few years, there has been an entry of Coriolis meters for large pipeline sizes, including up to 14.”
+While this meter type is used to measure gas, they have an easier time measuring liquids over gases because gas usually has a much lower density than liquid

 Manufacturers of Coriolis flow meters include Endress+Hauser, FMC Technologies, GE Measurement & Control Solutions (Rheonik), Krohne, Micro Motion, and others.